Appointments & Referrals

 Robotic radical prostatectomy has been shown to have equal cancer control as conventional radical prostatectomy.
 However, robotic radical prostatectomy is associated with less blood loss, lower risk of blood transfusions, less pain, and a quicker return to full activity than in conventional open radical prostatectomy.

-UC San Diego Health System is a national leader in surgical robotics and, specifically, in robotic radical prostatectomy.
+UC San Diego Health is a national leader in surgical robotics and, specifically, in robotic radical prostatectomy.
 Please feel free to contact us for more information about this procedure.

 Prostate Cancer Surgery